MajPaji/Milestone-Project-2/README.md

 3. Shopping basket

 In the shopping section, it is possible to see a summary of the order list in the table format.
 It is possible to remove items if the users change his/her mind.
 It is also possible to come back to the T-shirts section to add more T-shirts.
-The order is going to be done through and email
-API which the users provide a name and email address.
+The order is going to be done through an email API which the users provide a name and email address.
 After ordering, the users and owner of the website receive a confirmation email regarding the order.

 ## Features Left to Implement

-There are several possible features to implement They are listed, respectively:
+There are several possible features to implement.
+They are listed, respectively:

 1. Increase the number of images coming from the NASA image API, which will give more choices to the users.
 2. Give possibilities in which users can add text to the T-shirt.
-3. Add other features that images added to them like coffee cup and hat, etc.
+3. Add other features that images can be added to them like coffee cup, hat , and etc.

 ## Technologies Used